starknet-edu/starknetbook/camp_2/README.md

     }
 }
 ```
 Our vote was successful!
-If we try to vote with an incorrect private key for a certain account (this is an error you might encounter frequently when developing) we would get an error 500: `"StarknetErrorCode.TRANSACTION_FAILED"` with a message: `Signature []...] is invalid, with respect to the public key`.
-We need to carefully keep track of our accounts' private keys .
+If we try to vote with an incorrect private key for a specific account (this is an error you might frequently encounter when developing), we would get an error 500: `"StarknetErrorCode.TRANSACTION_FAILED"` with a message: `Signature []...] is invalid, with respect to the public key`.
+We need to keep track of our accounts' private keys carefully.

 Now let's see what happens when we vote with an account without voting permissions.
 We will vote with the third account the devnet created for us.
 We set up the private key: `export PROTOSTAR_ACCOUNT_PRIVATE_KEY=0xeb1167b367a9c3787c65c1e582e2e662`